• What is Copywriting?

 Designers and copywriters can talk together about how they imagine a layout coming together without putting pen to paper and mouse to screen.
 However, you’ll find that many clients and PMs don’t operate in the same way.
 They may understand what you’re saying but, often, they won’t be able to picture it.

-This isn’t true of absolutely every client or Product Manager, of course, but it’s true of enough that I wanted to be sure to mention it.
+This isn’t true of absolutely every client or product manager, of course, but it’s true of enough that I wanted to be sure to mention it.
 Instead of trying to describe things to your client/PM, you’re much better off showing it.
 If your designer can put something in layout—great.
 But you may even find that sketching helps.
 Don’t expect your client/PM to think with the same kind of mind you do.
 Help them by showing them what you mean.

 4. They give suggestions because they don’t want to offend you.